-However, the speculation stops at “second greatest,” because the gap between Silva and the second-best middleweight of all time is easily the widest of any division—at least any with comparable tenure.
+The stakes are substantial for both men, as befits a title fight.
+Vettori seeks to become the first Italian UFC champion, while Adesanya stands to move one step closer to eclipsing Anderson Silva as the greatest champion in the division’s history.
+He might have a way to go yet, because the gap between Silva and the second-best middleweight of all time is possibly the widest of any division with comparable tenure.
 The incomparable “Spider” so thoroughly dominated the 185-pound division during his long reign that it’s easy to forget what a mess it had been before his arrival.

 Silva’s run of 10 title defenses—which would have been 11 had Travis Lutter made weight at UFC 67—came to a crashing halt at the end of a sweet left hook from Weidman at UFC 162.
 For the next five years, the title picture was a mess, defined by stunning upsets, a couple of very iffy title shots, challengers missing weight and above all, a shocking litany of injuries and illnesses.
 Of the next five men to wear the belt after “The Spider,” Georges St. Pierre and Michael Bisping are out of the sport for reasons related at least partly to their health, Weidman and Luke Rockhold moved up to light heavyweight and Robert Whittaker withdrew from more title bouts than he fought.